Umuzi-org/tech-department/content/topics/github/intro/_index.md

 ---
+_db_id: 587
+content_type: topic
+ready: true
-title: "Basic introduction to Github"
+title: Basic introduction to Github
-ready: True
 ---

 Git and Github are friggin wonderful.
 Trust me on this.
 During your time on this learning journey you'll be using these friggin wonderful tools a lot.